mozilla/data-docs/concepts/profile/realworldusage.md

 ![](images/migration-4.png)

 In this case, since the Firefox profile is being copied over, both the new and the old machine will have profiles with the same client ID.
-Again, the profile on the new computer will revert back to the point in it's history where it was copied.
+Again, the profile on the new computer will revert back to the point in its history where it was copied.

 If the Firefox binary / installer was downloaded, there will be a download and install event.
 If it was migrated via USB stick, it will only have an install event.